spencertipping/tau/doc/pi1-intent.md

 ## Encoding
 We can derive intent encoding by looking at how we intend to structure our queries.
 It's user-optimal to provide many entropy-orthogonal query channels.
 From an ergonomic perspective, we also want queries to be self-describing; `x + 1` shouldn't require additional context.
 We don't need a `query → channel` function per se, but we should in general write intents such that unlabeled queries tend to match the correct one.

 Functions transform intent separately for each channel, often ignoring channels when the function doesn't modify them.

-For example, `i64+` wouldn't change the unit of measure of its arguments.
+**TODO:** how should this work -- should no-transform prevent the function from applying, is there a default, or do we just lose information (and presumably count this against our entropy) if we apply some functions?